 How to Restore Insulin Sensitivity

-- Implementing a very low carb (aka VLC / HFLC / Ketogenic / Keto), nutrient dense diet, ideally under the careful guidance of a knowledgeable and experienced practitioner.
+- A low carb, nutrient dense diet, ideally under the careful guidance of a knowledgeable and experienced practitioner (such as Dr. Emily!).

-- The regular use of stress-reduction techniques such as acupuncture, meditation, yoga, play, etc., in part to help reduce the overproduction of cortisol, a stress hormone which raises blood sugar.
+- Stress-reduction techniques such as acupuncture, meditation, yoga, play, etc., in part to help reduce the overproduction of cortisol, a stress hormone which raises blood sugar.

 - A customized herbal medicine and supplement regimen.

-- Getting good and enough sleep on a regular basis and on a fairly regular schedule.
+- Plentiful, good quality sleep on a regular basis and on a fairly regular schedule.

-Have you – or someone you care about – been diagnosed with Type 2 Diabetes or Pre-Diabetes / Metabolic Syndrome / Insulin Resistance?
+Have you – or someone you know – been diagnosed with Type 2 Diabetes, Pre-Diabetes, Metabolic Syndrome and/or Insulin Resistance?
 If so, and you’re looking to reverse or avoid Type 2 Diabetes using natural methods instead of medications, you’ve come to the right place!

-At the Sunflower Wellness Center in Santa Fe, New Mexico, Dr. Emily Franklin guides patients step-by-step in implementing the multi-pronged approach discussed above – diet, lifestyle and health-supporting treatments including herbal medicine, supplements, and acupuncture – to naturally reverse and avoid Type 2 Diabetes and Pre-Diabetes/Metabolic Syndrome/Insulin Resistance, achieve a healthy body weight (ie. healthy body fat percentage), and improve overall wellness and longevity in the process.
+At the Sunflower Wellness Center in Santa Fe, New Mexico, Dr. Emily Franklin guides patients step-by-step in implementing the multi-pronged approach discussed above to naturally reverse and prevent Type 2 Diabetes, Pre-Diabetes, Metabolic Syndrome and Insulin Resistance, achieve a healthy body weight (ie. healthy body fat percentage), and improve overall wellness and longevity in the process.